 Ferguson does not waste a second of this opportunity.
 Haunted, angry, angsty, driven, ferocious — this is the Rebecca Ferguson show, her own showcase a la Sigourney Weaver in the Alien movies.
 When Ferguson’s on screen, you don’t want to look anywhere else.

 3. Subterranean relationships

 Silo’s twists and turns wouldn’t be nearly so satisfying and nail-biting were it not for a solid emotional underpinning.
 And the show’s writers go to great pains to give us a reason to care why these people make it out of every jam.
-There silo holds quite a range of inhabitants: a doula kept under a regimen of drugs to avoid thinking about the past; a woman driven to suicide by the helplessness she felt under an oppressive regime that refused to allow her to have purpose in the wake of her son’s death; a man who made promises to lovers he couldn’t keep.
+The Silo holds quite a range of inhabitants: a doula kept under a regimen of drugs to avoid thinking about the past; a woman driven to suicide by the helplessness she felt under an oppressive regime that refused to allow her to have purpose in the wake of her son’s death; a man who made promises to lovers he couldn’t keep.

 All of these familial and romantic sagas swirl in the background behind Juliette Nichols’ story.
 Perhaps the greatest is the bond that must form between Nichols and her estranged father, played by the great Iain Glen.
 The two incredible actors do real emotional work on Silo.
 The show likely could have survived without it, but it wouldn’t have risen to greatness.

 Watch Silo on Apple TV+

 We’re currently in the first season of Silo.
 New episodes arrive Fridays on Apple TV+.